The information on this page is for merchants. If you’re a consumer looking for information about EMV, visit Chase.com.

 Why should I invest in chip card acceptance now?

-Preventing the growth of fraudulent activity is one of the main reasons the industry is moving toward EMV technology.
+Preventing the growth of card-present fraudulent activity is one of the main reasons the industry is moving toward EMV technology.
 Chip cards make it difficult for fraud organizations to target cardholders and businesses alike.
 As a result, more and more chip cards are being introduced by U.S. financial institutions in order to support and switch over to this technology.

 Are there any best practices for EMV migration?